General Terms and Conditions for Tap water in plain language

 Article 14: What does tap water cost?

 Connecting you water system to the public water network costs money.
 The maintenance and supply of tap water also costs money.
-We have an overview of these costs, the company’s rate scheme (‘de tarievenregeling 2021' (pdf, 50Kb).
+We have an overview of these costs, the company’s rate scheme (‘tarievenregeling drinkwater 2022').
 On top of this, you pay tap water tax.
 You can find all of the charges on your bill.

 How much you pay is based on your specific situation.
 Therefore, we are allowed to ask you questions.
 For example, about your home and the number of people in your household.